adelehedde/gitlab-ci/README.md

 }
 ```

-That is why a local script is running on the machine hosting gitlab to synchronize logs on a bucket.
+That is why you need to run a local script on the machine hosting gitlab to synchronize logs on a bucket.
 Once uploaded, a cloud function reads that file and logs each line of it.
 That way you can add alerts if needed with `google cloud monitoring` ...

 ### Gitlab Environment Configuration